Probate Administration Attorneys in Melrose, MA

 Notify Creditors and Pay Debts

 Any creditors that the decedent may have owed must be notified that they have passed away, which officially begins the probate process.
 Massachusetts laws stipulate that creditors have up to 12 months to make any claims against the estate in order to obtain payment for a debt.
 The executor reviews all claims for payment and makes certain to pay the ones that are authentic.
 If a claim is determined to be illegitimate, creditors have another 12 months in which to file a lawsuit against the estate.
 The assets of the estate cannot be divided amongst beneficiaries until these lawsuits are concluded.
+Sometimes, selling assets is necessary to pay for outstanding debts.

 File Tax Returns